-The digital marketing landscape continues to shift and evolve as new platforms emerge, old ones grow, and user habits change.
+The video marketing landscape continues to shift and evolve as new platforms emerge, old ones grow, and user habits change.

-That’s because video content is more accessible than ever, with sites like YouTube, Vimeo, and Facebook all boasting millions of users.
+Video content is more accessible than ever, with sites like YouTube, Vimeo, and Facebook all boasting millions of internet users.

-This guide will cover video marketing definition, why it can benefit your business, tips on how to create video marketing content in 2022, and mistakes to avoid.
+This guide will cover video marketing definitions, why it can benefit your business, tips on how to create video marketing content in 2023, and mistakes to avoid.

 Video marketing is using video content as an engagement tool or part of your overall digital marketing campaign strategy.